openshift-labs/learn-katacoda/serverless/4-chained-actions/02-create-split-function.md

 ``mvn clean package``{{execute}}

 `NOTE`: The Java Action maven archetype is not in maven central yet.
 If you plan to use it in your local OpenWhisk environment you then need to build and install from [sources](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).

-**2. Deploy the function**
+**2. Deploy the Action**

-Let's now create a function called `splitter` in OpenWhisk:
+Let's now create an Action called `splitter` in OpenWhisk:

 ``wsk -i action create sequence/splitter target/splitter.jar --main com.example.FunctionApp``{{execute}}

-When we create Java function the parameter `--main` is mandatory.
-It defines which Java class will be called during OpenWhisk Action invocation.
+When we create a Java Action the parameter `--main` is mandatory.
+It defines which Java class will be called during OpenWhisk
+Action invocation.

-**4. Verify the function**
+**4. Verify the Action**

-Let's check if the function is created correctly:
+Let's check if the Action is created correctly:

 ``wsk -i action list | grep 'splitter'``{{execute}}